 $24 Million Fred Kelly Stadium Renovations

-Fred Kelly Stadium will be going under $24 million in renovations primarily to resolve non-ADA (Americans with Disabilities Act) violations brought up by the Office of Civil Rights.
-The stadium will temporarily close at the commencement of the fall 2018 high school football season for 15 months and reopen in March 2020.
+Fred Kelly Stadium is going under $24 million in renovations primarily to resolve non-ADA (Americans with Disabilities Act) violations brought up by the Office of Civil Rights.

 The stadium will ultimately be demolished and rebuilt with new ADA-compliant grandstands, restrooms and concessions, as well as a new press box.
-The work is expected to take 15 months.
-The renonvations are being funded with district money and fees from developers.
-Measure S school bonds will not be used to fund the stadium renovations.
+The work is expected to take 15 months and re-open in time for the 2020 football season.
+The renovations are being funded with district money and fees from developers.
+No Measure S school bonds will be used to fund the stadium renovations.